researchstudio-sat/webofneeds/webofneeds/won-owner-webapp/README.md

     connections: {
         [connUri]: {
-           failedToLoad: true|false, //default is false, whether or not this connection was able to be loaded or not }
+           failedToLoad: true|false, //default is false, whether or not this connection was able to be loaded or not
+           loadingMessages: true|false, //default is false, whether or not this connection is currently loading messages or processing agreements
+        }
     }